signal-ai/signal-secret-service/README.md

 `init.sh` is a wrapper for extracting secrets into Docker containers from AWS SSM before the application starts.
 It uses [chamber](https://github.com/segmentio/chamber) to fetch secrets and supports ENV variable extrapolation and overrides.
 It has been designed to work with AWS ECS.

 The intention is for all secrets to be held in the [AWS SSM key store](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#Parameters:sort=Name).
-AWS SSM provides encryption, audit and the ability for secret rotation.
+AWS SSM provides encryption and audit.

 ## Local Use